Yu-Kh/Install-Guide/Apla-Getting-Started-Guide.md

 ```
 >py updateKeys.py 0f1aaf0c76716f189a295a0edbeed05ae760c4cd0009bd337f19aea6a0d37d89 10.10.99.1 7079 839301472950762263 2ce37e8a3fbeadd3862e962267fa29c43c02b6d2fbab9360f7d2e988e1477c333aa06fd6d85a8999779f1314063bf2bd2a298ea1284d0284b1c1ea69870d3ba 1000000000000000000000
 ```
+All used network settings (IP-adresses and ports) are described in [Overview](#overview).

 This script will create contract, which add the second node public key to the table 'keys' of database.

 #### Create connection between nodes

 Then you need to create a connection between the nodes.
 For this, you should download this script [newValToFullNodes.py](https://github.com/GenesisKernel/genesis-tests/blob/master/scripts/newValToFullNodes.py).
 All information that you are need to script execution are located in node's directory.
 This script must be executed on the first node with founder's privileges.

 Execute script with next arguments:
 ```
 > py newValToFullNodes.py PrivateKey1 Host1 Port1 “NewValue”
 ```